daien/camocomp/README.rst

     python setup.py install

-Note: this only works on *nix platforms.
+Note: this only works on Unix-like platforms.

 License